 Our Verdict

-MovieLens is a fascinating and genuinely good recommendation engine — especially if you've invested the time to rate a large number of films.
+MovieLens is a fascinating and genuinely good recommendation engine — especially if you've invested the time to rate a large number of movies.
 Its collaborative filtering approach has decades of research behind it and can surface surprisingly accurate picks for your taste profile.

 TasteRay is more accessible and context-aware.
 You don't need to rate 50 movies before getting useful results, and it factors in your current mood — something MovieLens wasn't designed for.